- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 You’re probably not surprised to find this area at the top of the list.

-The Hocking Hills region is very well known and has received national (and international) attention.
+The Hocking Hills region is well-known and has received national (and international) attention.
 It is located in the southeastern part of the state and features countless opportunities for outdoor recreation.

 Get more details here: Mohican State Park

 Located near Cleveland, the Cuyahoga Valley National Park includes 33,000 acres of natural wonders and an outdoor adventuring paradise.

 With amazing rock formations, over 150 miles of hiking trails, waterfalls, golf courses, historical sites, and even a train that runs through the park.
 You’ll stay busy and have a wonderful time near some of Ohio’s largest metropolitan areas.

 Get more details here: Cuyahoga Valley National Park

 Okay, we can call this one an indoor/outdoor attraction because yes, you will go inside of wineries, but you can also spend time in the vineyards if you choose to as well.